autonomusco/tomo1firmware/README.md

 License
 © Autonomus Co. – All rights reserved.
-For Tomo development use only....final README content omitted here for brevity, but same as before...
+For Tomo development use only.